PabloJM21/ETL-pipeline/README.md

 The data extracted contains the following variables:

 - `data_type_code`: The code corresponding to the data types, starting with "MPC" for the montlhy percentual change.
-- `seasonally_adj`: Denotes wheather the outcome has been seasonally adjusted.
+- `seasonally_adj`: Denotes whether the outcome has been seasonally adjusted.
 - `category_code`: Indicates the manufacture category.
 - `cell_value`: The outcome of the corresponding data type.
 - `time`: Indicates the year and month.